Awards

 Farmgate Café National Poetry Award

-Limited places are available for a cosy reception at the Farmgate where the winning poet will receive their prize and present a short reading on May 14th.
-The full list of six finalists (in alphabetical order) are as follows.
+Limited places are available for a cosy reception at the Farmgate where Eiléan Ní Chuilleanáin will receive her prize and present a short reading on May 14th.

 A Change in the Air by Jane Clarke (Bloodaxe Books)